DAP-Lab/hindustani_raga_dataset_processing/README.md

 | 04_openpose_output        | 01_openpose_output                     |
 | 05_videopose_output       | 01_videopose_output               |

-You need to use either the openpose output or the videopose output depending on the setting in the next step.
+You need to use EITHER the openpose output OR the videopose output depending on the setting in the next step.

 ### Data Processing